LoganEarl/DarkOrb/README.md

 This bot is organized into systems.
 Anything within the `src/system/` directory is considered a system.
 Each package is composed of multiple files

 -   `index.d.ts`: Place any publicly accessible data types, interfaces, and Memory additions here.
--   `[System name]Interface.ts`: The entrypoint for the system.
-Code that needs methods described in the system must go through the functions and interfaces in this file.
+-   `[System name]Interface.ts`: The storage interface for the system.
+Any code that does not rely on internal components should go here.
+An example is the shard map in the scouting system.
+Since other modules need scouting info too, this must be part of the interface.
 -   `[SystemName]Logic.ts`: For complicated calculations and creep logic.
 -   `[Scoppe][System Name]System.ts`: Files deliniating systems by their scope.
 For instance, there is a Shard level spawning system and a room level one.
 The shard level one is responsible for multi-room creeps and coordinating spawning operations between multiple rooms.
 Room level ones are just that, room level